June 1 STRATEGY

 Have you ever had an “off day?”
 We don’t wish to be remembered for that one day.
 In fact, we would rather you forget about that day and remember all the “on days” from the past.
 It’s not wise to judge a person on just one day.
 Sometimes we judge God when He doesn’t do as we wish.
 We should think back to the many times that God has taken care of us in the past.
 Sometimes we are judging God when He is not finished working.
 Knowing what God has done in the past, we should trust Him in the present.
 Are you reminding yourself of the faithfulness of God?
 Give examples.

 June 16 KEEP YOUR WORD

-When an athlete commits to a coach, the coach expects him to keep his word.
-The keeping of his word can determine a player’s future with a team.
-No one wants a teammate that they can’t count on to do what they promise to do.
-Unreliable players don’t last long.
+When a person commits another person, that person expects him to keep his word.
+A person’s future in a relationship or a company will often be determined by keeping his word.
+No one wants a mate or coworker they can’t count on to do what they promise to do.
+Unreliable people don’t last long.
 As Christians, we should be careful about making promises to God.
 Only make promises you can keep.
-How foolish it is to make promises to someone who knows everything if we don’t intend to keep them.
+How foolish is it to make promises to the One who knows everything if we don’t intend to keep them.
 Making a promise and keeping it is a path to blessing.
-Do you keep your word?
+What areas of your life do you struggle to keep your word?

 1 Kings 15:25-17:24

 Now the people became like those who complain of adversity in the hearing of the Lord; and when the Lord heard it, His anger was kindled, and the fire of the Lord burned among them and consumed some of the outskirts of the camp.

 Few things upset people faster than other people complaining.
 When a person complains, they are focusing everything on themselves and not thinking about others.
 They must trust those in charge to do what is best for them.
 When it comes to our relationship with God, the same is true.
 God is more interested in our character than our comfort.
 When we complain, we are saying that God is not doing what is best for us.
 We need to trust Him.
 What in your life have you been complaining about?